rust-lang/book/src/ch02-00-guessing-game-tutorial.md

                    ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-Rust warns that you haven’t used the `Result` value returned from `read_line`,
+Rust warns that we haven’t used the `Result` value returned from `read_line`,
-indicating that you haven’t handled a possible error.
-The right way to suppress
+indicating that the program hasn’t handled a possible error.
+The right way to
-the warning is to actually write error handling, but if you just want to crash
+suppress the warning is to actually write error handling, but since we just
-the program when a problem occurs, you can use `expect`.
-You’ll learn about
+want to crash this program when a problem occurs, we can use `expect`.
+You’ll
-recovering from errors in Chapter 9.
+learn about recovering from errors in Chapter 9.

 ### Printing Values with `println!` Placeholders